odoo/documentation/content/applications/websites/website/configuration/domain_names.rst

    Ensure the Website app is installed if the domain name registration option does not appear.

 Select the desired domain name, fill in the :guilabel:`Domain Owner` form, and click :guilabel:`Register`.
-The chosen domain name is directly linked to the database, but you still need to :ref:`map your domain name to your Odoo website <domain-name/db-map>`.
+The chosen domain name is directly linked to the database.

 .. image:: domain_names/domain-owner.png
    :alt: Filling in the domain owner information

+Next, you should :ref:`map your domain name to your Odoo website <domain-name/website-map>`.

 .. important::
    A verification email from `noreply@domainnameverification.net` will be sent to the email address